edwardlavender/flapper/README.md

 # flapper

-***From passive acoustic telemetry to space use: an `R` package for integrating passive acoustic telemetry and archival tag data to estimate benthic movement pathways at high resolution***
+***From passive acoustic telemetry to space use: an `R` package of algorithms for reconstructing movement paths and patterns of space use from acoustic and archival time series.***

 [![Project Status: WIP – Initial development is in progress, but there has not yet been a stable, usable release suitable for the